LSWR D15 class

 The LSWR D15 class 4-4-0 was the last steam locomotive design by Dugald Drummond for the London and South Western Railway in 1912.
 By 1912, Dugald Drummond had built several classes of unsuccessful 4-6-0 express passenger locomotives.
 The result of these failures was that when he designed what was to be his last class in 1911, a new 4-4-0 design emerged from Eastleigh Works in February 1912, with what was to be the first of his D15 class.

 Technical details

 Boiler

 In line with the typical Drummond layout, the D15s had a short smokebox with wing plates.
 The boiler was based on that fitted to the 1905 rebuild of his first double-single, T7 class number 720 of 1897; and had a long firebox with a sloping grate.
-This resulted in the boiler being pitched higher than usual in order to allow clearance over the trailing axle.
+This resulted in the boiler being pitched higher than usual to allow clearance over the trailing axle.